-Yes, you might argue lashing a GPS kid tracker to your child is borderline Big Brother.
-Well, childhood is all about lack of privacy, odds are your son or daughter hasn’t even read George Orwell.
+Strapping a GPS kid tracker to your kid may seem a bit Big Brother, but childhood is all about lack of privacy, and odds are your son or daughter doesn’t even read George Orwell.
 The modern reality is that children are afforded unprecedented amounts of freedom, and within that space, there are myriad dangers, from those external to your child’s internal choices.
 That’s tracking devices for kids exist.
-Young children, even toddlers, may want their own space, and yet in order for parents to grant that wish, boundaries (and protections) must be put in place.
-For lovingly observant parents concerned about stranger danger while still wanting to loosen the apron strings, the best GPS trackers for kids can be a safeguard and an anxiety-reliever, while also giving offspring a much-needed sense of independence.
-So assuage your guilt, and remember that objecting children will have their chance to rebel when they get to that ivy-covered college for which you’re already saving.
+Young children, even toddlers, want their own space, and these tech items establish boundaries and protections as a safeguard.
+For lovingly observant parents, the best GPS trackers for kids can be a balm on frayed nerves while extending offspring a much-needed sense of independence.
+So assuage your guilt, and remember that objecting children will have their chance to rebel when they get to that ivy-covered college for which you’ve been saving.